SunsetFi/bookofhours-catalog/README.md

 - Scrolling performance on tables is bad with the Chrome browser when on a secondary monitor with a different DPI than the primary monitor.
   - Yes, really.
 I don't know why.
 Its baffling.
   - Firefox is unaffected.
+- Accessibility
+  - Firefox and Windows Narrator both struggle on the tables.
+NVDA with Chrome seems much more pleasent when navigating the data tables.
+  - In particular Narrator does not read out row or column headers in the table.